 How does hearing work?

-The hearing system and the process of sound traveling through the ear to the brain are like a symphony orchestra, complete with a conductor, string and wind instruments, the piano and percussion instruments.
+To better understand hearing loss, it’s important to know how hearing works.
+The hearing system and the process of sound traveling through the ear to the brain are like a symphony orchestra, complete with a conductor, string and wind instruments, the piano, and percussion instruments.
 Every musician needs to play its individual part, in unity and harmony to perform a beautiful symphony.

-It is important to be aware of the environments you are exposed to, to protect your ears when in the presence of loud noise and to prioritize the care of your hearing.
+For common hearing loss causes like aging and loud noise exposure, it isn’t possible to reverse hearing loss.
+That’s why it’s important to protect your hearing—while treatment can make life easier, your hearing won’t come back once it’s gone.
+It is important to be aware of the environments you are exposed to and to prioritize the care of your hearing.
 To protect your ears:

 - Avoid exposing yourself to extremely loud environments.